National Shrine of Cross in the Woods

 In 2016, a new outdoor Divine Mercy Shrine was constructed.
 The shrine building contains a five-foot sculptured bronze image of Divine Mercy.
 The shrine was constructed as a follow-up to the Jubilee Year of Mercy established by Pope Francis for the worldwide Catholic Church in 2016.

-The Family Center, which is being remodeled and updated, hosts several church and community events including an annual Daddy Daughter Dance in February with proceeds from the event helping children at the Casa de Los Angeles children's center in San Miguel.
+The recently remodeled Family Center hosts several church and community events including an annual Daddy Daughter Dance in February with proceeds from the event helping children at the Casa de Los Angeles children's center in San Miguel.
 The Family Center has also hosted Eat for Heat dinners that help provide funds for people having problems with heating bills in the winter.

 The Cross in the Woods is open year-around and given northern Michigan's four seasons, the view and the experience are somewhat different at different times of the year.